8. Flow of execution#

 ## [1] "tail"

-This is particularly useful when a call to `if` is the last expression in the code block constituting a function’s body.
+This is particularly useful when a call to `if` is the last expression in a curly brace-delimited code block that constitutes a function’s body.

 mint <- function(x)